 Purpose: to have students engage in conversation using the target question/answer in self-regulated groups.
 In small groups, have students write their target questions/answers on a single mini-whiteboard.

-The purpose is to land one’s coin into a square.
+The purpose of this game is to land one’s coin into a square.
 Through a demonstration, show that the first player “begins” at any corner.

 Their teammates must ask them the target question (e.g. “how’s the weather”?) and they must answer with the target answer of the square that they will try to flick their coin into (e.g. I would like to land in the top left box, so I would answer “it’s foggy”).